-Contact Allyson Starrett at 269-687-5646 or astarrett01@swmich.edu or Ferenc Sefcsik at 269-687-5673 or fsefcsik@swmich.edu.
+Contact Dan Miles at 269-687-5673 or dmiles01@swmich.edu.

-To earn this degree, students must have an overall GPA of 2.0 or higher, fulfill the course requirements of the program listed below, have previously completed one of the following 30-34 credit hour certificate programs: Construction Trades Green Technology, Robotics, or Welding Technology, and complete a minimum of 60 total credit hours.
-Each course listed under the General Education Courses section below must be completed with a minimum grade of "C".
-Additionally, each prerequisite course, internship, and capstone course must be completed with a final grade of "C" or better.
+To earn this degree, students must have an overall GPA of 2.0 or higher, fulfill the course requirements of the program listed below, complete a minimum of 60 total credit hours, and have previously completed one of the following 30-34 credit hour certificate programs: Construction Trades Green Technology, Robotics, or Welding Technology.
+Each course listed under the General Education Courses section below must be completed with a minimum grade of C. Additionally, each prerequisite course, internship, and capstone course must be completed with a final grade of C or better.